by Peter Finkle

 Do You Recognize the “Fortmiller” Name?

-Up the street a bit, I met someone with a name that Ashland “old-timer” readers will recognize: Fortmiller.
-I met Lisa Beach (formerly Lisa Fortmiller), the owner of A Midsummer’s Dream Bed & Breakfast at 496 Beach Street.
-Her parents owned Fortmillers Department Store in downtown Ashland, at the current location of Earthly Goods.
+Walking Beach Street one day, I met someone with a name that Ashland “old-timer” readers will recognize: Fortmiller.
+I met Lisa Beach (formerly Lisa Fortmiller), whose parents owned Fortmillers Department Store at 142 East Main Street in downtown Ashland.
 She remembers being able to pick her favorite clothes off the racks as a child.

-Some things change…like the old farm house becoming a new B&B.
+Some things change…like the old farm house being renovated into a B & B and now a beautiful residence.

 Some things don’t change…like Lisa (Fortmiller) Beach still having the same reserved seats at Ashland High School football games that have been in her family for 50 years.